philippschw/philippschw.github.io/_posts/2020-05-28-whale-masks-with-unet-architecture.md

         return XX, YY
 ```

-We define the default preprocessing for resnet architectures and create train and validation generators (`keras.utils.Sequence`).
+I define the default preprocessing for resnet architectures and create train and validation generators (`keras.utils.Sequence`).
 Note that the data augmentation is only applied on the training generator.

 ```python